 Is predictive maintenance a good investment?

-In March 2022, Bloomberg put out a report estimating that the predictive maintenance market would be worth $15.9 billion by 2026.
-It is not without reason that this industry is expected to grow by 30.6 percent in four years.
+In March 2022, Bloomberg published a report estimating that the predictive maintenance market would be worth $15.9 billion by 2026.
+This industry is not without reason, as it is expected to grow by 30.6 percent in four years.

 According to IBM’s trusted advisory group, ARC, as much as 50 percent of investments in preventive maintenance are wasted.
 Correspondingly, a study by McKinsey said that predictive maintenance reduced costs by 18-25 percent and increased asset availability by 5-15 percent.